 • With some more education and experience, could you master what you do?

-If you answered YES to all the questions in a section, keep doing what you are doing and focus on changing your career to answer YES to the other areas.
+If you answered YES to all the questions in a section, keep doing what you're doing!
+If you answered any questions with NO, focus on changing your career to help you answer YES in those areas.

 Quiz